 We've worked with many clients over the years and have gathered requirements for thousands of hours of eLearning, so we'd like to share our insights.
 We've all been there - and this post is as much for my fellow eLearning vendors as it is for clients.
 The most important, but often least rigorous phase of an eLearning/training project is scoping and eLearning requirements gathering.

 Client: 'We have this $£XYZ budget we need to spend before end of March.
 We need something on health and safety - can you help?'

 Vendor: 'Of course.
 We have a great eLearning team....'

 But, hypothetically, let's think through this worst case scenario.

 No matter what project you are involved with, it can be tempting just to get 'stuck in' and start designing/building.
 After all, no-one wants endless questions, especially a client who has a tight deadline.
 Clients want to see 'product' as soon as possible - and who can blame them?
 It is analogous to an architect building a house.
 If designing and building a house was like designing an eLearning course, then the poor buyers would lose interest before the house was built!

 But if you think of the role of the architect in house building, they are very good at communicating and agreeing the scope of the build before money is committed.
 They can do calculations from detailed plans, offer clients choices and present a clear vision.

 So how do we as an eLearning community get closer to this more structured and scientific approach?

 There is good inspiration here in this brochure from the Royal Institute of British Architects.

-Here are our 10 questions that we ask before we start any eLearning project.
+10 questions we ask before we start any eLearning project: